plopjs/plop/README.md

 #### Node.js v22.18+**

 Modern Node.js supports TypeScript files [out-of-the-box](https://nodejs.org/docs/latest/api/typescript.html).
 No extra setup or CLI flags are required to use a TypeScript plopfile.

-Generate a TypesScript plopfile using `plop --init-ts` or by hand:
+First, make a TypesScript plopfile using `plop --init-ts` or by hand:

 ```ts
 // plopfile.ts